-Due to the financial responsibilities which he has to bear, the right to divorce in Islam is primarily given to the husband.
-A Muslim who wishes to divorce his wife is therefore advised – in the first instance – to ask for an arbitration meeting, arranged by elders of the couple so that a reconciliation may be reached.
+A Muslim who wishes to divorce his wife is advised – in the first instance – to ask for an arbitration meeting, arranged by elders of the couple so that a reconciliation may be reached.
 If such efforts fail and the man sincerely thinks he cannot live a harmonious life with his wife, he may divorce her either verbally or in writing.
 In both cases, it is recommended for there to be two witnesses present on the occasion of the pronouncement of such a divorce.

 A man should divorce (a) only once, (b) only during the time when his wife is not on her menses, and (c) when there has been no sexual contact with her since the time of her last menses.

-After a divorce is pronounced by a husband, his wife must wait for a given period (‘iddat’).
-During this period, the wife is allowed to stay in the same house, but they can not have sexual relation amongst them.The man is allowed to take her back either verbally saying “I TAKE YOU BACK“, or physically, by having intimate relation with her. if, after this waiting period, the husband fails to take his wife back, then the wife is completely divorced, and must leave the matrimonial home immediately.
+After a divorce is pronounced by the husband, his wife must wait for a given period of 3 months or 3 menstrual cycles (‘iddat’).
+During this period, the wife is allowed to stay in the same house and the husband is responsible for her welfare and maintenance.
+He may choose during the Iddat to reconcile with her, in a process known as Ruju’.
+This can be a verbal statement or resuming normal marital life.
+If, after this waiting period, the husband fails to take his wife back, then the couple completely divorced.

-It is also recommended to have two witnesses present in the case, where the husband decides to take back (‘ruju’) his wife, before the end of the iddat.
+It is also recommended to have two witnesses present when the husband decides to take back (‘ruju’) his wife, before the end of the iddat.

 Where a man has pronounced three divorces, on three different occasions, he can neither take back his former wife, nor remarry her.